-If your position falls into any of the above categories, you aren’t entitled to workers compensation benefits.
+If your position falls into any of the above categories, you aren’t entitled to workers’ compensation benefits.
 Whether your employer believes your accident took place on company time will not matter.
-Simply because of the type of position you hold, your workers compensation claim in Georgia must be denied.
+Simply because of the type of position you hold, your workers’ compensation claim in Georgia could be denied.

 Did You Report Your Claim to Management Right Away?

 The longer you wait to report your accident, the harder it will be to prove your claim.
 Our Atlanta workers comp lawyers meet with dozens of clients every year whose claim was denied simply because they waited too long to notify their employer.
-This is such an easy thing to do – there’s simply no good reason to wait.
+There’s simply no good reason to wait.
 Even if you only wait a couple of days, your employer can argue that your injuries took place somewhere other than on the job.

 Does Your Employer Suspect that Your Injury Didn’t Happen at Work?

 Another reason your workers’ compensation claim in Georgia may have been denied is that your employer doesn’t think you got hurt on the job.
 They may believe that you were hurt doing something on personal time and then blamed it on your employer.

 It’s important to know that most employers will not make this claim in Georgia unless they have some kind of proof.
 They may have looked at your social media to see if there were pictures or comments about you getting hurt over the weekend.
 They may interview coworkers and see what you told them prior to suffering your alleged workplace injury.

 Make sure you’re honest with your Atlanta workers comp lawyers so they know what they’re up against.